nickmanning214/fajita/README.md

 Backbone applications are intended to work with a server, so it is convenient to keep models flat, since SQL tables are also flat and are joined by IDs.
 However, in front-end applications, treating your application like you are managing rows in a table is both inefficient and doesn't feel right.
 Adding structure to objects is a much more front-end way of doing things.

+### Control flow inside of templates

+We are of the belief that templates should be "logicless" and we don't think there needs to be any compromise.
+Underscore templates contain `if` statements and `each` statements.
+In fact, arbitrary javascript is allowed inside of the template.
+Directives which contain control flow is a step in the right direction, but directives in these frameworks are named so that they are still fundamentally control flow within a template.
+Symantically, naming a directive `optional` rather than `if` changes it from code to symmantic directives.

 ## Philosophy

 In Fajita, a View is thought of as a wrapper for a template, and a template is an HTML structure with embedded behaviors (directives).